-CRUSTACEAN - Segmented animals that have an exoskeleton (or shell-like covering), two pairs of antennae and breathe by means of gills.
+CRUSTACEAN - Segmented animals having an exoskeleton (or shell-like covering), two pairs of antennae and breathe by means of gills.
 Most are microscopic, occurring in huge numbers in lakes, streams and especially the ocean.
 Others are large, such as lobsters, shrimp or crayfish.

 EXOTIC - A plant or animal that is not native.
-People have introduced many exotics into places where they are causing problems by growing virtually uncontrollably by successfully outcompeting native organisms.
+Many exotics have been introduced by people into places where they are causing problems.